thomascherickal/A-Hash-Node/cm6l8t3qa000f09icfqaf9br5.md

 The advantages of quaterbits are given below:

-1. ﻿**Superior information capacity:** Quaterbits can represent four distinct states at the same time!
+1. **Superior information capacity:** Quaterbits can represent four distinct states at the same time!
 This increased capacity leads to efficient encoding and faster compute processing.
 A quaterbit doubles the amount of information that a qubit can carry.
 It also unlocks the door to more powerful algorithms and more powerful quantum computers.

 2. **Increased computational complexity:** The computational power of systems using quaterbits grows super-exponentially with the number of quaterbits. **For *n* quaterbits, the number of possible states is 4^*n*, compared to 2^*n* for qubits.** That possibly indicates that 2048-bit RSA encryption could be broken with 1024-quaterbit computers.
 Which, alone, makes it worth exploring in more detail.